tscgist/mithril-ts-example/readme.md

 # Mithril / Typescript Example Project

-This is an example project using [Mithril](https://mithril.js.org/) and TypeScript.
+This is an extended example project using [Mithril](https://mithril.js.org/), TypeScript, Browser-Sync and Bootstrap SASS.

 ## Installation: